 If the gap is too big, it will cause loss of power and reduce performance.

-6. Once you have found the right adjuster sleeve length, place the key in the shaft keyway (figure 34) and push the impeller on to the shaft against the isolation ring.
+6. When you find the right adjuster sleeve length, place the wedge in the shaft's groove (figure 33) and push the impeller on the shaft against the insulating ring.